inevitablebot/iplocation/README.md

 # iplocation
-this python program can be used to get the location of any ip addr it uses googlemap to locate
+this python program can be used to get the location of any ip addr it uses google map to locate